 Which brands are dodging the hard questions?

-One way we support workers’ rights is by communicating with brands like Nike, adidas, Puma and Fila.
+One way we support workers’ rights is by communicating with brands like The Just Group, Best & Less, Pacific Brands, Kmart and Target.
 We contact them directly, usually by letter, raising cases where workers claim their rights are violated.
 We ask them to take action to ensure that workers’ rights are upheld.

 Check out who’s responding to us and what they’re saying.
 And see for yourselves which brands are dodging the hard questions.